May 17, 2021

 - Purposefully underpaying taxes

-- Hiding information about an offshore account that should be reported the IRS
+- Hiding information about an offshore account that should be reported to the IRS

 Facing an audit can be stressful in and of itself, but when the IRS suspects a person of tax evasion, the situation goes from an inconvenience to a possible criminal issue.
 At the first sign of an audit, Texas taxpayers may want to start preparing for a worst-case scenario just in case.
 If individuals are accused of criminal activity, they may want to keep in mind that they have the right to defend against any charges brought against them.